As Canada nears zero COVID-19 deaths, officials fear reopening spike, U.S. risk

 "Don't get me wrong," said Ford.
 "I love the Americans.
 I don't want them up here right now."

-(Additional reporting by Kelsey Johnson in Ottawa and Allison Martell and Moira Warburton in Toronto; editing by Diane Craft)
+(Additional reporting by Kelsey Johnson in Ottawa and Allison Martell and Moira Warburton in Toronto; editing by Diane Craft and Jonathan Oatis)

 ((david.ljunggren@thomsonreuters.com; +1 613 235 6745; fax +1 613 235 5890; Reuters Messaging: david.ljunggren.reuters.com@reuters.net))